Home C.I. Data Analysis C.I. System Optimization Contact / Comment

 Multivariate Measurement Systems

-Multivariate measurement systems exploit several measurements often of entirely different type such as temperature, humidity, thickness, and so on to determine a particular value of interest.
+Multivariate measurement systems exploit several measurements of often entirely different type such as temperature, humidity, thickness, and so on to determine a particular value of interest.

-By themselves, these measurements might not have any significance at all and yield a concrete meaning only through a specific combination.
+On their own, these measurements might not have any significance at all and yield a concrete meaning only through a specific combination.

 Multivariate measurement systems are often employed when the actual value of interest can not be determined, or its determination has some unacceptable consequences such as the destruction of the measured entity or unjustifiably high costs.